As a Blogger, you’re finding your voice, exploring different areas that interest you, and, most importantly, sharing

 Use a custom hashtag for your posts and encourage people to interact and comment on them for better engagement.
 Set up Quick Replies if you do not have the time to get back to DMs.

 To further your reach, use Location Tags, tag brands, and maintain a proper posting cycle.
 As mentioned previously, reach out to influencers, hold promotional activities with them, or pay a small amount to promote your profile and even boost individual posts.

 You can host contests and giveaways on your profile as well.
 Ensure to re-share your posts as stories once in a while to continuously cycle content or whenever it’s topically relevant.

 Instagram has a great analytics platform called Insights that gives you an understating of your follower demographics and performance.
 Take the time to understand it and test out new types of content based on what you learn.

 Reap the benefits of both platforms by embedding Instagram posts in your blog.
 This way, you get to use your images and promote your profile.
-Additionally, use a Plugin to display a gallery view of your Instagram profile on your blog, giving a more professional look.
+Additionally, use a Plugin to display a gallery view of your Instagram profile on your blog, giving it a more professional look.

 You could also hire an Instagram marketing service for expertly tailored solutions for better social media integration of your blog.
 Just keep in mind that the key here is consistency in communication, which helps you to slowly but effectively build authority in your space.